ray-1337/node-ufw/README.md

 # Node UFW
-Manipulate UFW (Linux distribution only, works best on Ubuntu) via Node.js.
+Manipulate UFW (Linux distribution only) through Node.js.
-> This module is under development.
-Use with caution.

 ## System Requirements
-Only supported on [Node.js](https://nodejs.org) version 14 or above, and Ubuntu version 18 or above.
+The module only supports [Node.js](https://nodejs.org) up to version 16, and Ubuntu version 18 or above.

-This also requires **root** access, or else you'll get an error from ufw itself/password prompt from Ubuntu.
+This also requires **root** access, otherwise you will get an error from `ufw` itself, asking you a password with prompt.

 ## Installation
 ```shell